wireapp/wire-server/docs/src/understand/proteus-to-mls.md

 - **Proteus group-conversations**: Conversations which only support Proteus and have not started the process of migration.
 - **Mixed protocol group-conversations**: When migration is enabled, for each conversation, clients will check if a "mixed" conversation already exists, create it if it doesn't, or join it if it does.
 Once all participants in a "mixed" conversation have joined, the conversation is ready for "final" transition to MLS.
 "Mixed" conversations still use the Proteus protocol to send messages.
 The MLS group in a mixed conversation contains all the MLS-capable clients who are users in the conversation.
 - **MLS group-conversations**: Conversations which were either created as MLS conversations or which have completed (finalized) the migration process to MLS.
 All messages are sent using MLS.
+- **Active clients**: Active Wire clients are those which have been online and active within the previous 4 weeks.
-- **One on one conversation migration**: Because they only have two participants, there is no need for the "mixed" conversation type for one-on-one conversations, thus they are migrated as soon as both users support MLS.
+- **One on one conversation migration**: Because they only have two participants, there is no need for the "mixed" conversation type for one-on-one conversations.
+They are migrated as soon as all active clients of both users support MLS.
 - **Force migration time**: After a set time, the migration will be forced, regardless of whether all clients have joined the "mixed" conversation.
 This time is configurable via the `finaliseRegardlessAfter` feature config.

 #### Migration Initiation and Ongoing Monitoring